wimrijnders/V3DLib/README.md

 ## Compile Times

 **Fair Warning:** The first build can take a *long* time, especially on older Pi's.
-The culprit here is mainly the included code from the MESA library.
+The culprit here is mainly the included code from the `Mesa` library.

-The following table list the build times on the first and the last Pi.
+The following table list the build times on the oldest and newest Pis.

 | Platform | Make                 | Time    | Comment                            |
 | -------- | -------------------- | ------- | -----------------------------------|